Android Cupcake: Gmail

 The Gmail app was updated to allow batch operations, such as deleting or archiving multiple emails at once.

 Web browser

-Android Cupcake's web browser uses the Squirrelfish JavaScript engine, and supports searching within a page and copy and pasting.
+Android Cupcake's web browser uses the Squirrelfish JavaScript engine.
+It supports searching within a page and copy and pasting.
 Other features added include tabbed bookmarks and history features.

 Developer APIs

 Android Cupcake provides APIs for developers to use.
 Between Android 1.1 and Cupcake, there were over 1,000 changes to the Android API between Android 1.1 and Cupcake.
 Developers can: